 During his energetic one-man show, Dickens brings A Christmas Carol to life.
 He leaps, he sobs, he laughs… as he entertains… depicting 26 characters of the classic tale, with just a table, wing chair, and hat rack accompanying him on stage.
 He has created different postures and voices for each character, achieving this so adeptly that the audience has no doubt about “who is who,” so to speak.
 Gerald’s agent, Bob Byers, President of Byers’ Choice, Ltd., said: “It’s a wonderful show--a great family tradition--the best way I know of to kick off the holiday season.”

-Mr. Dickens returns to the U.S. for his 2012 tour that will take him to twelve states across the country.
+Mr. Dickens returns to the U.S. for his 2013 tour that will take him to ten states across the country.
 He will transform manufacturing facilities, churches, hotel ballrooms and lobbies into scenes straight out of the classic holiday tale, much as Scrooge was transformed from a dispirited miser to a joyous soul after his Christmas Eve encounter with ghosts from the past, present and future.
 His performance is produced by Byers’ Choice Ltd., makers of the nationally-known Carolers® and Kindles® figurines, located in Chalfont, PA.
-For more information on Mr. Dickens’ 2012 tour calendar, visit www.byerschoice.com or phone 215-822-6700.
+For more information on Mr. Dickens’ 2013 tour calendar, visit www.byerschoice.com or phone 215-822-6700.

 Mr. Dickens will be available to sign your program or a special book and posters during a signing reception in Dickinson Hall lobby shortly after the performance.
 A limited number of books will be available for sale at the show.

 All photographs, audio and video recordings are prohibited during Mr. Dickens’ performance.
-However, at the signing reception after the performance, photos are encouraged.
+However, photos are encouraged at the signing reception after the performance.
 Anyone unable to get performance tickets before they have sold out can still attend the book and program signing.